 Nothing in Vermont is more traditional than the family farm.
 And no local enterprise has suffered more than these small farmers.
-As the direction of modern “progress” moved away from a self-sufficient lifestyle toward increasing reliance on corporate goods and services, these land-based entrepreneurs found it harder and harder to make ends meet.
+The direction of modern “progress” moved away from a self-sufficient lifestyle.
+It moved toward increasing reliance on corporate goods and services.
+However, land-based entrepreneurs found it harder and harder to make ends meet.

 But, things have changed.
 A population once content to eat their food from cans and boxes has discovered the joy and satisfaction of acquiring, preparing and eating local fresh food.
 This “slow food” revolution has its roots in Vermont, and other rural areas of the country.
 Legions of small farmers are experimenting.